Audi TT RS Review

-For a more detailed analysis of the TTRS, read the interior, practicality, driving and specifications sections of our review over the following pages.
+For a more detailed analysis of the TTRS, read the interior, practicality and driving sections of our review.
 Or, if you just want to see how much money you can save on a TTRS, click through to our deals page.

 The TT RS keeps the regular TT’s layout and features.

 Come for the state-of-the-art interior, stay for the brilliant sporty RS seats.
 They’ll keep you in place through fast corners, and are much more spacious than the tiny rear seats